docker-compose

 Testing application functionality

-After deploying, test your application by accessing it through a web browser.
-If you set up a web service, navigate to http://localhost to see if it responds correctly.
+After deployment, check the application in a browser.
+If you set up a web service, try http://localhost and see whether it responds properly.

 Checking logs for errors